 Know Your Legal Rights When Job Searching - Illegal Topics

 Dress for Success

 We have all heard the saying, "Practice makes perfect?"
 This is certainly the case for interviewing.
-You can practice interviewing by visiting Big Interview, or by having a friend or family member role play an interview, or scheduling an appointment with a coach.
+You can practice interviewing by visiting Carrer Services, or by having a friend or family member role play an interview, or scheduling an appointment with a coach.

 The day/week before the interview make sure you select the appropriate attire, make sure your shirt is clean and pressed, and that you have comfortable shoes in good shape.